Here it is folks! You’ve asked for it and we’ve spent some time compiling the Restaurants to Avoid at Walt Disney World – Quick Service Edition!

 Cosmic Ray’s Starlight Cafe

-We go from the best to arguably the worst.
+We start with arguably the worst dining experience on property.
 Cosmic Ray’s Cafe is probably one of the hardest restaurants to stomach when we can’t find anywhere else to eat.

 On paper, the menu is actually fairly reasonable.
 But in reality, the confusion of the “Bays” and overall bland food really hurts the repeatability of this Tomorrowland staple.

 Is there a pro to Cosmic Rays?
 Absolutely!
-The veggie burger is a falafel style sandwich (which is quite appetizing) AND there’s a toppings bar!
+They change up their menu constantly, so there’s a chance that you’ll be able to find something edible AND there’s a toppings bar!
 It also has a few outdoor seats, which allows you to dine with Cinderella’s Castle in the background!

 The Lunching Pad